junxit/us-congress-bills-114/bill.md

     - **(B)** shall be part of the reservation of the Pyramid Lake Paiute Tribe.
   - **(3)** *Description of land* The land referred to in paragraph (2) is the approximately 6,357 acres of land administered by the Bureau of Land Management as generally depicted on the map as “Reservation Expansion Lands”.
 - **(f)** *Conveyance of land To be held in trust for the Duckwater Shoshone Tribe*
-  - **(1)** *Map* In this subsection, the term map means the map entitled “Duckwater Reservation Expansion”, dated January 12, 2015, and on file and available for public inspection in the appropriate offices of the Bureau of Land Management.
+  - **(1)** *Map* In this subsection, the term map means the map entitled “Duckwater Reservation Expansion”, dated October 15, 2015, and on file and available for public inspection in the appropriate offices of the Bureau of Land Management.
   - **(2)** *Conveyance of land* Subject to valid existing rights, all right, title, and interest of the United States in and to the land described in paragraph (3)—
     - **(A)** is held in trust by the United States for the benefit of the Duckwater Shoshone Tribe; and
     - **(B)** shall be part of the reservation of the Duckwater Shoshone Tribe.
-  - **(3)** *Description of land* The land referred to in paragraph (2) is the approximately 31,269 acres of land administered by the Bureau of Land Management as generally depicted on the map as “Reservation Expansion Lands”.
+  - **(3)** *Description of land* The land referred to in paragraph (2) is the approximately 31,229 acres of land administered by the Bureau of Land Management as generally depicted on the map as “Reservation Expansion Lands”.
+- **(g)** *Revocation of public land orders* Any public land order that withdraws any portion of land conveyed to an Indian tribe under this section shall be revoked to the extent necessary to permit the conveyance of the land.

 ## § 4.
 Administration